 I actually love film making but the only thing I’ve ever done before are semi crazy music vids.
 I once got persuaded to apply for a job that I wasn’t sure about.
 After the long online application process, I was unexpectedly asked to do a ten minute presentation – I did one, but not the one that they asked me to do, or one that they could possibly have anticipated.
 I did a daft music vid of course, with Bish playing drums.
 He wore an Afro wig and did that thing where he stares at the camera for the whole vid with a fixed smile.
 My moment of glory was the scene in the kitchen where I’m stood on one leg wearing white platforms and bell-bottoms + an Afghan and a mullet wig.
 It was my way of commenting on the recruitment process.

 I thought that if I’m leaving for a life of unrockstardom and hillside pseudo-farming, I might as well do it in style – the ultimate chip-pisser so to speak.
 It all back-fired in the end.
 I could easily write a full book chapter about it.
 I just wanted to sit next to Thomo in the class room – that’s all.
 That’s why I have a genuine vested interest in making a recruitment film for what’s probably the best emergency department in the world.
 My colleagues are presuming that I know what I’m doing.
 Every time I canvass opinion or suggest a particular style, they all just nod indifferently and say you’re the director.
-Here’s an extract from The Presentation.
-I hasten to add that the finished film will have no resemblance whatsoever to this.

 It all came about because in my accidental role as chair of our monthly meetings, I was chasing down some actions.
 This particular action was to get the dosh for an advert in the BMJ (ffs if Oldham can have one, why can’t we?)